 Moneda S.A.
-Administradora General de Fondos is a licensed Chilean investment manager subject to the Chilean funds law (Law No. 20,712), the Chilean securities law (Law No. 18,045) and the Chilean corporations law (Law No. 18,046).
+Administradora General de Fondos is registered in Chile as an asset manager and investment advisor subject to the Chilean funds law (Law No. 20,712), the Chilean securities law (Law No. 18,045) and the Chilean corporations law (Law No. 18,046).
 It is subject to the oversight and control of the Financial Markets Commission (Comisión Para el Mercado Financiero), or "CMF," as well as the Financial Analysis Unit (Unidad de Análisis Financiero).

-Moneda Corredores de Bolsa Limitada is a licensed Chilean stockbroker and custodian subject to the Chilean securities law.
-It is also subject to the oversight and control of the CMF
+Moneda Corredores de Bolsa Limitada is registered in Chile as a broker dealer and investment advisor subject to the Chilean securities law.
+It is also subject to the oversight and control of the CMF.

-Moneda USA, Inc. is a registered U.S. investment adviser, subject to the U.S. Investment Advisers' Act of 1940, as amended.
+Moneda USA, Inc. is a registered U.S. investment advisor ("RIA"), subject to the U.S. Investment Advisers' Act of 1940, as amended.
 It is subject to the oversight and regulation by the U.S. Securities and Exchange Commission.